signalfx/signalfx-agent/docs/smart-agent-quickstart.md

 #### Step 2: Configuration

-The default configuration file should be located at `/etc/signalfx/agent.yaml` Also, by default, the file containing your SignalFx API token should be located at `/etc/signalfx/token`.
+The default configuration file should be located at `/etc/signalfx/agent.yaml` linux and `C:\Program Files\SignalFx\SignalFxAgent\etc\signalfx\agent.yaml` on Windows.
+Also, by default, the file containing your SignalFx API token should be located at `/etc/signalfx/token` on linux and `C:\Program Files\SignalFx\SignalFxAgent\etc\signalfx\token`.

 In the example agent.yaml configuration file shown below, the default location for the token file is used.

+Linux Default Configuration File

 ```
 ---